1:09 – Changing your thumbnail

 Hey everybody, it’s Craig again with ClipScribe and in this video tutorial, I’m going to show you how to change the thumbnail on ClipScribe.

 Now, to make this clear, this is only for ClipScribe purposes.
-This video thumbnail won’t be exported with your video, it’s not going to be downloaded, it’s not going to follow your video anywhere.
+This video thumbnail won’t be exported with your video, it’s not going to be downloaded, and it’s not going to follow your video anywhere.
 It is only for aesthetic purposes when you’re editing your video on ClipScribe.
-Let’s face it, sometimes the program grabs a frame of me that’s not the greatest and I have to just stare at it the entire time I upload my video and, in the past, you couldn’t change it because, again, it doesn’t follow you.
+Let’s face it, sometimes the program grabs a frame of me that’s not the greatest and I have to just stare at it the entire time I upload my video, in the past, you couldn’t change it because, again, it doesn’t follow you.

 The only person who’s ever going to see that thumbnail is you when you load it up.
 However, that being said, we all got a little bit of vanity going on, so looking at that thumbnail that’s not ideal is not always pleasant.
 I’m going to show you how you can change that thumbnail to one that is a little bit more appealing.